linode/docs/docs/guides/tools-reference/tools/linux-cat-command/index.md

 Better still, *cat* is part of the GNU core utilities — typically distributed as `coreutils` — and so it comes by default on almost every Linux distribution.

-Learn in this tutorial how to start working effectively with this popular and useful command.
+In this guide, you learn how to start working effectively with this popular and useful command.
 See what the *cat* command is and what it is capable of, from viewing files to creating them.

 ## How to View File Contents with cat